THE HISTORY OF THE ACCESS TO JUSTICE INITIATIVE

 INTRODUCTION

-When the Commission was created in 2005, the District was in a small minority of jurisdictions that did not provide public funds to address the civil legal needs of indigent residents.
+When the Commission was created in 2005, the District was in a small minority of jurisdictions that did not provide public funds to address the civil legal needs of low-income residents.
 The Commission made its first priority the creation of a public funding stream for legal services, and in 2006 persuaded the D.C.
 Council to establish a landmark annual appropriation of public funds entitled the Access to Justice Initiative.
-Since that time, that program has infused over $106 million of urgently needed funds into the legal services network.
+Since that time, that program has infused over $200 million of urgently needed funds into the legal services network.
 Those funds support lawyers who provide direct services to residents with acute legal issues.
 The program has enabled several legal services providers to establish or expand offices in the most underserved areas of the city, and more than doubled the number of attorneys working east of the Anacostia River.

-PAST FUNDING CHALLENGES
+PAST FUNDING EFFORTS

-While the Initiative has generally received broad support, there have been moments when the District’s financial challenges have imperiled these vital funds.
-Before the economic downturn, funding for the Access to Justice Initiative had climbed to $3.6 million for the fiscal year.
-In 2010, the program was twice slotted for severe funding cuts that would have undermined the important progress we had made in closing the justice gap.
+While the Initiative has generally received broad support since its inception in fiscal year 2007 (at funding of $3.2M – which was repeated in FY 2008 and grew to $3.6M in FY 2009), there have been moments when the District’s financial challenges have imperiled these vital funds.
+In 2010, the program was twice slotted for severe funding cuts that would have undermined the important progress made in closing the justice gap.
 Mayor Fenty’s proposed budget for fiscal year 2011 slashed the program to 50% of its fiscal year 2009 level.
 In response, the Commission mounted a community–wide campaign to preserve the funding.
 Because of these efforts, the Chief Judges of the D.C.
 Court of Appeals and the Superior Court, the President of the District of Columbia Bar, and twenty–five former Presidents of the District of Columbia Bar submitted letters urging the Council to preserve the funds.
 Group and individual letters were also submitted by nearly sixty different legal and non–legal organizations.
 In addition, the Litigation Section of the Bar, joined by nine other Bar sections, issued a public statement urging the Council to protect the program.
 Under the Commission’s leadership, the District’s legal community demonstrated its broad support for equal access to justice.
 This led the Committee on Public Safety and the Judiciary to take the unprecedented step of issuing a separate Committee Report on the importance of the Access to Justice Initiative.
 Most important, the Council restored the funding level to $3.5 million.

 The Access to Justice Initiative was again threatened with drastic cuts in December 2010 when Mayor Fenty’s Budget Gap Closing Plan proposed to cut the already–appropriated funding by more than 50%.
 The Commission again mobilized the legal community, persuading leaders in many legal spheres—including Stephen Zack, the President of the American Bar Association—to urge the Council to restore the funding.
 Again, as a result of these efforts, the Council restored most of the funding, to a level of $3.1 million for fiscal year 2011.